calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 ### Key columns

-The key fields for our analysis thus are:
+The key fields for our analysis are:
-- `kick_distance_yards`: this is the actual distance kicked, thus including the 10 yards between the goal line and the actual goal posts, as well as the ~7 yards from the spot of the kick to the line of scrimmage.
+- `kick_distance_yards`: this is the actual distance kicked, including the 10 yards between the goal line and the actual goal posts, as well as the ~7 yards from the spot of the kick to the line of scrimmage.
 - `kick_angle_horizontal_degrees`: this is the theoretical horizontal angle of the kick based on the kick distance and our model of kick geometry introduced below
-- `is_field_goal_success`: boolean indicating success of failure of the field goal
+- `is_field_goal_success`: boolean indicating success or failure of the field goal
 - `field_goals`: integer (1 at the row level) counting the total number of FG attempts
 - `successful_field_goals`: integer (0 or 1 at the row level) counting the total number of successful FG attempts

 A quick check of the data shows us the ~83% of field goals are successful.
 That makes sense, seeing coaches typically don't send out a kicker if they don't think they'll be successful.
 If we were trying to predict field goal success using `is_field_goal_success`, this would present a modeling challenge since our 2 classes (true/false) are imbalanced.
-However, since we're not interested in predicting a binary response, instead we're interested in the predicted probabilities, this should not pose a problem for us.
+However, since we're not interested in predicting a binary response, instead we're interested in the predicted probabilities, this hopefully should not pose too big of a problem for us.

 ### Reducing Noise
 - In 2014, the height of the field goal post was increased by 5ft.
-While this likely didn't materially affects field goal percentages (which btw, would be an interesting A/B test analysis), for this post, we'll omit seasons prior to 2014 to keep everything consistent.
+While this likely didn't materially affect field goal percentages (which btw, would be an interesting A/B test analysis), for this post, we'll omit seasons prior to 2014 to keep everything consistent.
 - We'll also filter out any attempts from more than 63 yards, since only 1 field goal has ever  been made from 64 yards during regular play, and none from further out.

 Incidentally, Justin Tucker has made a 69-yard field goal during a training camp and has gone on record that he could hit one from 84.5 yards if the “situation was prime”[^justin-tucker-84], so we'll see what's in store for NFL kickers in the future.